-Within the framework of the PNRR (National Recovery and Resilience Plan), the same company obtained a concession decree from the MUR (Ministry of Universities and Research) for the facilitation of research and development activities within the "National Centre for Sustainable Mobility - MOST" up to a maximum of €1.2 million.

-Also with regard to the PNRR, Pirelli &C. obtained a concession decree from the MUR (Ministry of Universities and Research) for the facilitation of Research and Development activities within the Ecosystem for Innovation "MUSA - Multi-layered Urban Sustainability Action" up to a maximum of €0.4 million.
+- as part of the PNRR (National Recovery and Resilience Plan), Pirelli Tyres obtained a concession decree from the MUR (Ministry of Universities and Research) for the facilitation of research and development activities within the "National Centre for Sustainable Mobility MOST" up to a maximum of €1.2 million; - during the 2022 financial year, Pirelli Tyre S.p.A. obtained a concession decree from the MISE for the facilitation of a Research and Development project in the Digital Solutions area up to a maximum of euro 2.6 million; - also with regard to the PNRR, Pirelli & C. obtained a concession decree from the MUR (Ministry of Universities and Research) for the facilitation of Research and Development activities within the Ecosystem for Innovation "MUSA Multi-layered Urban Sustainability Action" up to a maximum of €0.4 million.